EricLi3/automatingBroadcasts/README.md

 "install -r requirements.txt"

 ## Running the Program

-"python3 test_whatsapp.py"

-We'll be working on making this python script into an executable, which you can make into an automated proccess.
+Navigate to the 'dist' directory via 'cd dist' and type "./gui" to run the exec.
+You should see a python window appear prompting you with instructions to send broadcast messages.

 ## Adding Recipients to Broadcast

-Modify the phone_numbers.txt file, adding new numbers on new lines.
+Modify the phone_numbers.txt file by adding new numbers on new lines.